worldline/angular-training/docs/src/typescript/README.md

 ### Syntax

 TypeScript is a language that is a superset of JavaScript: JS syntax is therefore legal TS.
-TypeScript doesn’t consider any JavaScript code to be an error because of its *syntax*.
+TypeScript doesn’t consider any JavaScript code to be in error because of its *syntax*.
 This means you can take any working JavaScript code and put it in a TypeScript file without worrying about exactly how it is written.
 However, if you move some code from a JavaScript file to a TypeScript file, you might see *type* errors depending on how the code is written.

 ### Runtime behavior